chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 .. end_tag

-Changed in Chef server 12.13 to expose FIPS runtime flag exposed on RHEL.
+Changed in Chef server 12.13 to expose FIPS runtime flag on RHEL.

 **Bootstrap a node using FIPS**